 Best Things to do in Doha for the 2022 World Cup

-In 2022, thousands of soccer fans will travel to Doha, Qatar for the World Cup.
-Many will be experiencing this fascinating Middle Eastern destination for the first time.
-Doha is an incredible destination and the World Cup is the perfect reason to travel to this dynamic, thriving locale.
+We’ve enjoyed our visits to Doha in preparation for the World Cup and we can’t wait for our guests to experience it for themselves.
+In 2022, thousands of soccer fans will travel to Doha, with many of them experiencing this fascinating city for the first time.
+Doha is an incredible destination that’s growing in popularity and receiving a lot of attention lately from publications like Condé Nast Traveler.
+The World Cup provides the perfect reason to travel to this dynamic, thriving locale.

-There are so many things to see in Doha that we’ve created a list to help our guests decide what to visit in Doha and how to best spend their time in this exciting destination.
+There are so many things to do in Doha, and so much to see, that we’ve created a list to help our guests decide what to visit in Doha and how to best spend their time in this exciting destination.

 Part of the tourism and public works strategy in Doha is centered on museums and visitors can reap the benefits of these wonderful institutions.
 The I.M.
 Pei-designed Museum of Islamic Art is really quite stunning.
 In addition to the 1,400 years’ worth of Islamic art, there’s also a library featuring specialist books, and a great restaurant as well.
 Also noteworthy is the new National Museum of Qatar, which opened in 2019 and is a pretty big deal.
 Designed by Jean Nouvel, it’s worth visiting just to check out the architecture alone.
 In addition, the museum’s gift shop is a great place to pick up some souvenirs and worth checking out solely for the cool design.
 Sheikh Faisal Bin Qassim Al Thani Museum also makes for an interesting visit.
 The private museum houses more than 15,000 exhibits from Sheikh Faisal’s personal collection, giving visitors a taste of traditional Qatari life in the pre-oil era.